AnIdiotsGuide/discordjs-bot-guide/coding-walkthroughs/understanding_roles.md

 - You can **not** add or remove a role that is higher than the bot's.
 This should be obvious.
 - The bot requires `MANAGE_ROLES` permissions for this.
 You can check for it using the code further down this page.
-- Because of global rate limits, you cannot do 2 role "actions" immediately one after the other.
+- Because of global rate limits, you cannot do 2 role 'actions' immediately one after the other.
 The first action will work, the second will not.
 You can go around that by using `<GuildMember>.setRoles([array, of, roles])`.
 This will overwrite all existing roles and only apply the ones in the array so be careful with it.

 ## Permission code